The following features and functionalities allow your community to interact with your content and each other.

 ||If a Group you’ve clicked the Follow button on has accepted your request, you’ll receive an email.

 Notifications can be disabled on an all or nothing basis.
-Navigate to Settings > Global Options.
+Navigate to Settings > Platform Settings.
 You will see a flag title Silent Mode.
 When checked, all notifications and emails from the Localist platform will be disabled.

 – BEST PRACTICE –